 Cardinal Innovations Overview and Guardianship Training

 Participants will receive an introductory presentation about services that are available through Cardinal Innovations.
-They also will receive an introduction to guardianship and will discuss when it may be appropriate as well as alternatives.
+They also will receive an introduction to guardianship, when it may be appropriate and alternatives to guardianship.

 Now That I Am 18 Training

-Cardinal Innovations Healthcare will offer Now That I Am 18 training in its Triad Region on several dates now through April 26, 2017.
+Cardinal Innovations Healthcare will offer Now That I Am 18 training in its Triad and Northern regions on several dates through April 26, 2018.

 Now That I Am 18 training covers many topics including explanations of guardianship, recovery and how to get help from Cardinal Innovations.
 The training also covers which people who are supports or mentors and have your best interest in mind.

 Understanding these questions and your rights as an 18 year old will help you make informed decisions, advocate for yourself and be a responsible member of society.

 Cardinal Innovations Healthcare will offer several opportunities for individuals in the Triad Region to participate in a Guardianship in North Carolina training.

 This is an introduction to guardianship and will cover basic facts about guardianship, assessment and a guardian's rights and responsibilities.
 The training will cover what guardianship is, why it is needed, when it is appropriate and how to start the process of guardianship.

 Community Transition Pre-Payment Process Webinar

 Cardinal Innovations Healthcare will offer a free webinar on the Community Transition Pre-Payment Process on November 29.